fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

     (1/1) Updating the info directory file...
     ```

-### Build & run the project
+## Build & run the project

+### Bootstrap the project

-Continuing in the MingW terminal, navigate to Chainblocks root directory, and run the `bootstrap` script via the following command.
+Continuing with the MingW terminal, navigate to Chainblocks root directory, and run the `bootstrap` shell script (to be run only once, when you build the project for the first time).

 === "Command"